 - child protection training requirements.

-It is also important that all parties involved in workplace experiences are aware of any policies, procedures and requirements for each type of placement prior to attending the site.
+It is also important that all parties involved in workplace experiences are aware of any policies, procedures and requirements for each type of placement before attending the site.

-The following are required to have a relevant history screening clearance if placed in centres, schools and preschools to complete or support the workplace experience:
+The following are required to have a working with children check (WWCC) if placed in centres, schools and preschools to complete or support the workplace experience:

 - undergraduate and postgraduate students (including international students)

 - pre-service teachers

 The WWCC must be current for the duration of any centre, school or preschool placement and presented to the site leader (or delegate) before any placement can begin.